kirenz/course-template/docs/course-syllabus.md

 You may discuss homework assignments with other students; however, homework should be completed and submitted individually.
 Similar to lab assignments, homework must be completed with Python and GitHub and submitted in Moodle.

-*The lowest homework grade will be dropped at the end of the semester.*

 (exams)=
 ### Exams